 During FY 2002-03 the Legal Division was active in the Commission's completion of its first comprehensive review of the wholesale rates that Qwest charges its competitors.
-Emerging from this process were several other issues that will be examined in future proceedings related to the unbundling of the telecommunications network.
+Several issues related to the unbundling of the telecommunications network emerged from this process and were examined in the Unbundled Network Elements Phase I and Phase II dockets during FY 2003-04.